mrmerhcant786/Car-Booking-Website/README.md

 # Car Booking Website
  Car Booking Website is my final assignment for Prog8540 which I have created in my Semester 1 of Computer Application Development in Conestoga College

+ # MIT License
+ The reason I have use MIT License beacuse It will allow users express permission to reuse code for any purpose, sometimes even if code is part of proprietary software.

 # Technical Specification
  The website is built using HTML and CSS